MicrosoftDocs/azure-ai-docs/articles/search/semantic-how-to-query-request.md

           "semanticConfiguration": "semantic-config",
           "captions": "extractive|highlight-true",
           "answers": "extractive|count-3",
-          "queryLanguage": "en-us",
           "highlightPreTag": "<strong>",
           "highlightPostTag": "</strong>",
           "select": "HotelId,HotelName,Description,Category"
     }
     ```

-1. Set "queryType" to "semantic".
+1. Set `"queryType"` to `"semantic"`.

-1. Set "search" to a full text search query.
-Your search string can support either the [simple syntax](query-simple-syntax.md) or [full Lucene syntax](query-lucene-syntax.md).
-Semantic ranking is an extension of full text search, so while "search" isn't required, you won't get an expected outcome if it's an empty search (`"search": "*"`).
+1. Set "search" to a simple plain text query.
+Since the "queryType" is set to semantic, neither [simple syntax](query-simple-syntax.md) or [full Lucene syntax](query-lucene-syntax.md) are supported.
+Supplying `*` or an empty string results in no semantic ranking being applied to the query.

 1. Set "semanticConfiguration" to a [predefined semantic configuration](semantic-how-to-configure.md) that's embedded in your index.